Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Introduction

-With the advancement of deep learning (DL) and reinforcement learning (RL), researchers have begun to leverage the powerful function approximation characteristics of deep reinforcement learning (DRL) to address the resource allocation problem \cite{9507541, 8730522}.
+To tackle these resource allocation challenges, researchers have turned to advanced algorithms.
+With the advancement of deep learning (DL) and reinforcement learning (RL), researchers have begun to leverage the powerful function approximation characteristics of deep reinforcement learning (DRL) to address the resource allocation problem \cite{9507541, 8730522, Lin2020Dynamic, Lin2021Contour, 10387423, 10654286}.
 In the presence of inaccurate CSI, DRL can accumulate experience through continuous trial and error, learning a general strategy that can achieve better performance in distributed resource allocation scenarios.

-Nonetheless, it has been observed that, under normal circumstances, centralized resource allocation schemes typically outperform their distributed counterparts in terms of effectiveness \cite{QW7}.
+Nonetheless, it has been observed that, under normal circumstances, centralized resource allocation schemes typically outperform their distributed counterparts in terms of effectiveness \cite{Shen2024RingSFL}.
 This superiority is attributed to the centralized approach's access to global information on resource occupancy and the specific demands of each link, which facilitates the formulation of superior allocation strategies.

 In a distributed setting, however, the agents within reinforcement learning are limited to making decisions based on their local observations, which often lack sufficient total system information.
 This limitation hinders effective collaboration among vehicles, significantly compromising the quality of global resource scheduling.
 The scenario is further complicated by the high likelihood of resource collisions and congestion, as well as the difficulty in managing mutual interference between communication links.
 Additionally, in environments where vehicles are in high-speed motion, the CSI derived from local vehicle observations is laden with considerable noise \cite{8638940}, making it challenging to accurately characterize the channel conditions.
 This, in turn, can adversely affect the performance of DRL.